 Wall Street is on a bender (yet again), and the shiny, happy future it seems to be looking forward to overlooks the fierce grimness of now.
 It's a mirage, at least in the near term.
 Maybe the middle term, too.

 You may be right; I may be crazy

 Still, it's worth pondering just how much longer this particular bout of irrational exuberance might last.
 If the market can make it here, after all, it can make it anywhere.

-Yet the market has been on a tear, with the S&P 500 climbing by more than 60% from its March lows.
-Even the financial sector has joined the fun, chipping in a double-digit gain for the year to date.
+Yet the market has been on a tear, with the S&P 500 climbing more than 50% from its 2009 lows.
+Even the financial sector has joined the fun, leading the markets over the last 12 months.

 With that as a backdrop, it's worth asking whether additional financial-stock moon shots can be far behind, even from the sector's currently inflated level.
 I don't believe such a rise would be warranted, at least not based on fundamentals.